remisharoon/jobs-analyzer/README.md

 1. **Data Acquisition**: The data is sourced from the [JobSpy](https://github.com/Bunsly/JobSpy) library, which aggregates job listings from various platforms.
 2. **Data Analysis**: The analysis is powered by the [Gemini Pro API](https://ai.google.dev/), offering deep insights into the job market trends and skill demands.
 3. **Data Pipeline**: The entire pipeline is run using [Plombery](https://lucafaggianelli.github.io/plombery/) on a free VM provided by Oracle Cloud, ensuring cost-effective scalability.
-4. **Data Storage**: Processed data is stored in a free PostgreSQL instance hosted on [NeonDB](https://neon.tech/), optimizing for accessibility and performance.
+4. **Data Storage**: Processed data is stored in a free PostgreSQL instance hosted on [NeonDB](https://neon.tech/) and mirrored into Elasticsearch for fast search and analytical workloads.
+5. **Data Distribution**: Each pipeline run exports the latest job inventory to Cloudflare R2 (`me-data-jobs` bucket) as a public JSON feed.
-5. **Dashboard**: The results are visualized through a dashboard hosted on Streamlit Cloud, available at [https://jobs-analyzer.streamlit.app/](https://jobs-analyzer.streamlit.app/).
+6. **Dashboard**: The results are visualized through a dashboard hosted on Streamlit Cloud, available at [https://jobs-analyzer.streamlit.app/](https://jobs-analyzer.streamlit.app/).

 ## Getting Started